mbjordan/jQuery-Color-Fade/README.md

 ### A jQuery plugin to fade the background-color of an element.

-Documentation is still being written, but you can view a demo at [JSFIDDLE](http://jsfiddle.net/matthewbj/57vfV/)
+Documentation is still being written, but you can view a [JS Bin demo](http://jsbin.com/iqikev/2)